andrewtheguy/podcastgenerator/README.md

 will result in podcast url with this setup: `https://basehost.com/webdav/folder1/audio/md5sum_of_file.extension` # base_host is public facing host which might not be the same as webdav host

+timestamp `generate_method` supports `seed_ts` and `modified`

+it will sort the new files before adding to list, but not existing ones yet

 ## set password for webdav

 `keyring.set_password("podcastgenerator", "andrew_for_webdav", "password")`